Rutherford B. Hayes: Private life and return to politics

 As Hayes prepared to leave office, several delegations of reform-minded Republicans urged him to run for United States Senate against the incumbent Republican, John Sherman.
 Hayes declined, preferring to preserve party unity and retire to private life.
 He especially looked forward to spending time with his children, two of whom (daughter Fanny and son Scott) had been born in the past five years.
 (Note: His first two sons, Joseph and George, had died in infancy.)
 Initially, Hayes tried to promote railway extensions to his hometown, Fremont.
-He also managed some real estate he had acquired in Duluth, Minnesota.
+Hayes also managed some real estate he had acquired in Duluth, Minnesota.
 Not entirely removed from politics, Hayes held out some hope of a cabinet appointment, but was disappointed to receive only an appointment as assistant U.S. treasurer at Cincinnati, which he turned down.
-He agreed to be nominated for his old House seat in 1872 but was disappointed when he lost the election to Henry B. Banning, a fellow Kenyon College alumnus.
+Hayes agreed to be nominated for his old House seat in 1872, but was disappointed when he lost the election to Henry B. Banning, a fellow Kenyon College alumnus.

 In 1873, Lucy gave birth to another son, Manning Force Hayes.
 (Note: He was named after Hayes's friend, Manning Force.)
 That same year, the Panic of 1873 hurt business prospects across the nation, including Hayes's.
 His uncle Sardis Birchard died that year, and the Hayes family moved into Spiegel Grove, the grand house Birchard had built with them in mind.
-That year Hayes announced his uncle's bequest of $50,000 in assets to endow a public library for Fremont, to be called the Birchard Library.
+That year, Hayes announced his uncle's bequest of $50,000 in assets to endow a public library for Fremont, to be called the Birchard Library.
 It opened in 1874 on Front Street, and a new building was completed and opened in 1878 in Fort Stephenson State Park, as per the terms of the bequest.
 Hayes served as chairman of the library's board of trustees until his death.

 Hayes hoped to stay out of politics in order to pay off the debts he had incurred during the Panic, but when the Republican state convention nominated him for governor in 1875, he accepted.
 His campaign against Democratic nominee William Allen focused primarily on Protestant fears about the possibility of state aid to Catholic schools.
 Hayes was against such funding and, while not known to be personally anti-Catholic, he allowed anti-Catholic fervor to contribute to the enthusiasm for his candidacy.
 The campaign was a success, and on October 12, 1875, Hayes was returned to the governorship by a 5,544-vote majority.
 The first person to earn a third term as governor of Ohio, Hayes reduced the state debt, reestablished the Board of Charities, and repealed the Geghan Bill, which had allowed for the appointment of Catholic priests to schools and penitentiaries.